ivanobarletta/doc_IBIRYS36/docs/command_line_instructions.rst

    File Job out                    13
    File manual                     17

-It is advisable to specify the --port and --host when using ecflow_client to be sure of pointing to the server createid with the specific port and host.
+It is advisable to specify the ---port and ---host when using ecflow_client to be sure of pointing to the server createid with the specific port and host.
 Check the section with suggestions on how to create the server :ref:`port-host-label`

 The ecflow_client command use can be sped up by means of an alias in your .bashrc